 Since your awake-time moments were generated, in part or even mostly, from Learned Distress, your sense of self is recharging each night with the sense that “there’s something wrong with me.”
 So, in this cycle, Learned Distress is renewable energy.
 Not only that, this renewal causes the intensity of Learned Distress to rise over time, so you feel more of the sense that something is wrong.
 And, because your brain generates moments equal to the intensity at which the Learned Distress is stored, your negative moments feel more intense.

 For example, let’s say that someone absorbed the sense that “there’s never enough for me” early in life.
 As she grows up, this Learned Distress generates the condition of not having enough money.
 At age 20, she might be bouncing checks.
 By the age of 50, the intensity has risen to such a level that she’s in bankruptcy.

 How you feel this rising intensity depends on your Sensory Quotient pattern.
-(You can find out your SQ pattern for free by completing and sending me this test.)
+(You can find out your SQ pattern for free by completing this test.)
 If your pattern is like the one that Mimi called the Defeatist, you feel worse and situations keep getting worse, despite everything you do to the contrary.
 If your pattern is the Idealist, you may still feel that life can be good, but it gets harder and harder to make that happen.
 Or, maybe you used to be able to make it all work, but lately, your efforts just don’t seem to produce the same results.
 In each case, the intensity of Learned Distress has risen to such a level that you are feeling it or experiencing its power.

 I know this isn’t terribly uplifting, but renewable energy is just half the story with this law.
 Next time, I’ll talk about the huge breakthrough that the non-renewable part of the law gave Mimi, which allowed her to create the Quanta Change Process.